 8. Manage stress.
 Stress is essential for us to keep alert, motivated and productive.
 But if it’s too much to the point that it’s having physical or psychological effects on the body it needs to be managed.
 Stress brings the body out of kilter due to the overproduction of cortisol, which is the ‘flight or fight’ hormone.
 Breathing techniques, relaxation, socialising and having fun are ways to manage stress.

-These eight measures, if practised daily, will help bring the body back into balance and the immune system will be as strong as it can be to do its job: to protect us from the outside world and the challenges that it brings.
+These eight measures, if practised daily, will help bring the body back into balance and the immune system will be as strong as possible to do its job: protect us from the outside world and the challenges that it brings.